Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 Multiple at once
 ~~~~~~~~~~~~~~~~
-The ``insert_many`` method is used to insert multiple records in the table at once.
-Returns the asynchronous
+The :py:meth:`.Table.insert_many` method is used to insert multiple records in the table at once.
+Returns the
-iterator, yielding the inserted records.
+asynchronous iterator, yielding the inserted records.

 ..
 Important::
     You must iterate other the resulted iterator, otherwise the insertion won't be performed.